m80b33/blockIP/README.md

 # blockIP

-i'm using this app to get ips from file, and add it to Win Firewall block list
+you can use this app to get ips from log file, and add it to Win Firewall block list